Winter Driving in South Lake Tahoe

 - Remember that a snowplow operator’s field of vision is restricted.
 You may see them, but they may not see you.

 The advantage in a mountain town is that we know how to clear snow from the roads.
-While a few inches can immobilize a coastal community, here at Lake Tahoe, we bring out the heavy equipment.
+While a few inches can immobilize a coastal community, we bring out the heavy equipment here at Lake Tahoe.
 Snow removal vehicles work around the clock to keep the roads clear and safe for travel.
-Keep in mind, the main roads will be cleared first, then the secondary roads and neighborhoods.
+Remember, the main roads will be cleared first, then the secondary roads and neighborhoods.

 For the most up-to-date information on snowfall, mountain base depths and road conditions in South Lake Tahoe, check area ski resort websites and cams or call snow phones: